tiga1231/neural_fdm/README.md

 Now, go ahead and play.
 Rock and roll 🎸!

-## 2. Configuration files
+## Configuration

 Our work focuses on two structural design tasks: compression-only shells and cablenet towers.

 We thus create a `.yml` file with all the configuration hyperparameters per task.
 The files are stored in the `scripts` folder as:
 - `bezier.yml`, and
 - `tower.yml`